Bona (film): Release

 The film was an official entry to the 6th Metro Manila Film Festival.
-It has its international premiere at the 34th Cannes Film Festival in May 1981, as part of the Directors' Fortnight.
-This marked the second appearance of director Lino Brocka at the Cannes Directors' Fortnight, following the premiere of Insiang at the 29th Cannes Film Festival in May 1976.
+It held its international premiere at the 34th Cannes Film Festival in May 1981, as part of the Directors' Fortnight.
+This marked Brocka's second appearance at the Cannes Directors' Fortnight, following the premiere of Insiang at the 29th Cannes Film Festival in May 1976.

 Restoration

 After its initial release in 1980, the film remained largely unseen.
 Amongst Philippine film circles, it was believed that the film was lost after negatives and prints of films produced by NV Productions were destroyed in a fire.

-The restoration of Bona was led by French distribution company Carlotta Films, headed by its CEO and co-founder Vincent Paul-Boncour, and Kani Releasing.
-In his search for an original copy, Paul-Boncour learned of original negatives that were stored with a Paris film lab following its original Cannes premiere.
-The discovery was initially made by film historian Jose B. Capino, during his research for a book on director Lino Brocka, after interviewing Cannes film scout Pierre Rissient.
-The film restoration was carried out at Cité de Mémoire, with sound restoration handled by L.E.
-Diapason.
+In 2017, film historian Jose B. Capino was doing research for his book of essays on Brocka, Martial Law Melodrama: Lino Brocka's Cinema Politics, when he learned about the existence of the film's original film negatives in France through producer and Cannes Film Festival talent scout Pierre Rissient; Capino was also able to find Brocka's 1979 film Jaguar, which was later restored by the Film Development Council of the Philippines.
+Capino later suggested the film to boutique film distributor Kani Releasing, which later spearheaded its 4K restoration alongside French distributor Carlotta Films.

 In 2023, the first 20 minutes of the restoration was screened at the Marché du Film in Cannes, France.

-The fully restored film premiered at the 2024 Cannes Film Festival as part of the Cannes Classics section. earning raves from Oscar winning filmmaker Sean Baker and other Festival attendees.
-It had its local Philippine premier as the closing film of the 2024 Cinemalaya Film Festival.
+The fully restored film premiered at the 2024 Cannes Film Festival as part of the Cannes Classics section. earning raves from director Sean Baker and other Festival attendees.
 The film was also screened at the 49th Toronto International Film Festival, as part of the TIFF Classics section.
+It also had its local Philippine premiere as the closing film of the 2024 Cinemalaya Film Festival.

+Home media

+Kani Releasing released the film on 4K UHD and Blu-ray in 2025.

 Reception

 Critical reception

-Bona has been considered as one of the Philippines' greatest movies.
+Bona has been considered one of the Philippines' greatest movies.
 It was also cited as one of "The Best 100 Films in the World" by the Museum of Tolerance in Los Angeles, USA, in 1997 and has been screened in different film festivals around the world, albeit receiving mixed reviews.

 In a contemporary review for The New York Times, critic Lawrence Van Gelder noted the film was interesting as a glimpse of Philippine life, but found fault in the directing and writing for failing to give valid explanations to the obsession.

 Barbara Wurm, Berlin- and Vienna-based film historian, critic, and programmer, described Philippine cinema's Superstar as "the awesome Nora Aunor", during the film's screening at the 47 Vienna International Film Festival in 2009.

 Upon the release of the restoration at the Cannes Classics, Bona received positive comments and reviews.